The role of our Quality and Safety Team is to ensure that services are safe, effective and in line with the needs of the population.

 • Patient experience.

-We work collaboratively with all providers of health and social care in the Black Country to monitor and review information from a range of sources to ensure that safe, effective and high quality, caring health services are commissioned and delivered for local people.
+We work collaboratively with all providers of health and social care in the Black Country to monitor and review information from a range of sources to ensure that safe, effective and high quality, caring health services are commissioned and delivered for local people of all ages.

 Our Quality Assurance Framework uses a variety of methods, including agreed and aligned quality schedules and regular formal contract and quality review meetings with all our providers.
 This provides a robust picture of service quality and gives greater insight into local service delivery.
-Open and transparent relationships allow us to work collaboratively with partners to identify key areas of focus for quality improvement, share best practice across the system and ensure that learning from incidents, complaints, feedback and events, informs service improvements.
+Open and transparent relationships allow us to work collaboratively with partners to identify key areas of focus for quality improvement, share best practice across the system and ensure that learning from incidents, complaints, feedback and events, informs service improvements, SEND reforms work, care homes and safeguarding.

 Our Quality Strategy works across the four Places and has been developed with those place-based teams and combined into one plan.